bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO should probably un-boost all turrets when a game is being saved, just in case they uninstall the mod.
 We can make the searchlights disappear, but it's probably unfair to also remove other random turrets.

 -- TODO Update recipe for searchlight

+-- TODO Are the on_event filters faster if we just filter on names instead of looking at things by type as well?

 -- TODO Maybe instead of the boost animation thing, we create a small 'link box' entity on boosted turrets.